 3.2.
-The Contractor shall not unreasonably reassign or remove the Personnel allocated to provide the Services under the Service Contract, except in the event of Personnel’s disability, termination of employment or contract or in compliance with Applicable Laws and regulations.
-The Contractor shall inform the Customer of any such event as soon as feasible in advance, and shall provide a replacement having the equivalent level of qualification and rate as to those of the Personnel being replaced.
-Training and onboarding of the replacement shall be free of charge and shall not exceed 3 Business Days.
+The Contractor shall inform the Customer about reassignment or removal of any Personnel allocated to provide the Services as soon as feasible but no later than 1 month in advance, and shall provide a replacement having the equivalent level of qualification and rate as to those of the Personnel being replaced.
+Timeline and cost (if any) of training and onboarding of the replacement shall be agreed upon by the Parties.

 4. Fees and Payments

 4.1.
 The Customer shall pay the Contractor’s Services.
 Payment schedule, currency, pricing methodology and associated fees shall be set out under applicable Project Details as outlined in the ‘Contracts’ section of the Party’s account on YouTeam Platform.